MeikTranel/NXPorts/docs/Releasing-NXPorts.md

 ## Fundamentals

-- We're releasing to production from `tag` builds
+- We're releasing to ``production`` (as in NuGet Gallery) from `tag` builds
-- We're not releasing anything from `master` branch builds
+- We're releasing canary builds from master to our canary feed

 ## Checklist

-- [ ] Create `release/vNext` branch
 - [ ] Verify correct version in [Global Properties](../Directory.Build.props) to `vNext`
 - [ ] Verify that the [Changelog](../CHANGELOG.MD) does not contain any changes from `vCurrent`
 - [ ] Check if all changes were listed in the [Changelog](../CHANGELOG.MD)